videofeedback/MIDI_Tutorial_Part2/README.md

 AKAI Professional MPK Mini MK3: https://www.amazon.com/Professional-Keyboard-Controller-Production-Software/dp/B0886ZPWC8/

+The device has to be Re-Mapped to change the functionality from Default to Alternative or equivalent to each manufacturer.
+(Watch the tutorial for instructions).

 ## Instructions
 ### 1) Create an Unreal Engine 4.27.1 "Virtual Production" project from templates.